 Leasing News Mission

-We will continue as an ombudsman to help “arbitrate, negotiate,” “resolve” complaints, answer specific questions that readers may have, help provide solutions, sources, contacts, tools, resources, and make available the truth of what is really happening in the leasing industry.
+We will continue as an ombudsman to help arbitrate, negotiate, or resolve complaints; answer readers’ specific questions; help provide solutions, sources, contacts, tools, resources, and make available the truth of what is really happening in the leasing industry.

-We do not represent a “membership” or group who's interest is primarily promoting their membership and activities.
+We do not represent a “membership” or group whose interest is primarily promoting their membership and activities.